RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 ansible -i hosts all -m ping
 ```

-This command will run the ping command on all servers in the hosts file (specified by -i).
+This command will run the ping command on all servers in the hosts file (specified by -i).\

->**If the previous step failed, you might be asked to accept the identity of the servers.**
+:exclamation: **If the previous step failed, you might be asked to accept the identity of the servers.**
 Then: type yes for each server.
 After running the ping command, you'll have following output

 ```